-With all his designs, be they for theatre, fashion or even liturgical use, shapes and colours are equally important.
-However, the major feel of the era or the general atmosphere suggested by the context itself is the main factor in his designs.
-He feels equally confident when using highly contrasting bright colours or handling a relatively pale and sophisticated palette.
-Rich ornamentation and a variety of textures are also typical features of his costume design.
+With all my designs, be they for theatre, fashion or even liturgical use, shapes and colours are equally important.
+However, the major feel of the era or the general atmosphere suggested by the play itself is the main factor in my designs.
+A thorough reading will give me my key colour scheme, be it highly contrasting bright colours or a relatively pale and sophisticated palette.
+Rich ornamentation and a variety of textures are also features of my costume design where appropriate - I feel an audience deserves an absorbing stage picture.

 Uncle Vanya - May 2006